lloydDevs/process_converter_system/README.md

 This will show the form for generating PR.
 To add items, just hover to the last item and you will see that plus icon and it will add a new row for items.
 If the item is greater than or equal to 2 it will show also a "x" icon which indicate that you can remove the item if you want.

+#### AUTOMATIC PR NUMBER GENERATION

+The PR number is automatically generated based on the generated PR saved on the database.
+It will count the previous entries.
+The format of the PR number is "YYYY-MM-PR_COUNT".
+The year and month will be the current timestamp.

 ### ADD PO

+The PO number is automatically generated based on the generated PR saved on the database.
+It will count the previous entries.
+The format of the PR number is "YYYY-MM-PO_COUNT".
+The year and month will be the current timestamp.

 Add PO can be found on the "Saved Entries" Page.
 It can be the second and the third button.